mgsloan/roam-navigator/etc/chrome-description.md

 Wherever you may Roam, it is essential to have an efficient navigator.
-This extension adds a navigation mode to Roam (https://roamresearch.com), which presents visual navigation hints, that can be typed in order to select the corresponding link, block, or button.
+This browser extension adds a navigation mode to Roam (https://roamresearch.com), which presents visual navigation hints, that can be typed in order to select the corresponding link, block, or button.

 By default, navigation mode will be active when no input is focused.
 It can also be initiated by pressing `Alt+g`, or just `g` when not editing text.
 Visual navigation hints will then appear, allowing you to select links, starred pages, and select blocks to edit.